 Afterlife Journey, the Negev Desert Ship Rock Art

 You don’t expect to see sailing ships or boats in the dry desert.
-Surprisingly, many rock art in the Negev desert describes a scene with floating ships as if the arid desert is full of waterways.
+Surprisingly, many Negev Desert rock art scenes show floating ships as if the arid desert is full of waterways.
 These are not earthly scenes they belong to the realm of belief.
 These imaginary ships are not navigating real water they are sailing the celestial waters.
 Some describe a sun journey and others sail to the afterlife zone, the land of the dead transporting the souls to Eden.

-Man imagination has no boundary and when reality exhaust a situation beyond the real world the brain taps into its resources and provides a perfect solution for the unknown.
-Such is the travel through the unchartered underworld that the souls navigate to reach its final destination.
+Man imagination has no boundary and when reality exhaust a situation beyond the real world the brain taps its resources and provides a perfect solution for the unknown.
+Such is the travel through the unchartered underworld that the souls navigate to reach their final destination.
 In ancient thought, the earth was surrounded, in all sides, by water including the underworld located deep down below the earth.
-The travel through such a realm required crossing water and air and therefore symbols such as the water bird, boat, and fish recur frequently in such scenes.
+Crossing such a realm of water and air requires help from the waterbird, boats, and fish. symbols that recur frequently in the afterlife journey scenes.

 Egyptian, Mesopotamian, Greek, Roman, and Norse cultures describe in their iconography, ritual texts, and burial customs the arduous journey through the underworld.
 Much archeological evidence left by these cultures shows that passage through the underworld vast water was a challenge.
 Man imagination invented a solution for this task: a boat, a solar barque in Egypt, which could magically cross the underworld precarious waters.
 Failure to cross the underworld waters meant that the souls will sail into oblivion an idea no person can accept.
 In Egyptian culture, the boat had to cross the Nile to the “Beautiful West” accompanied by a ferryman named “Who Sees Behind Him” as cited in the Pyramid Texts.
 In Greek culture, the boat crossed the river Styx aided by the ferryman Charon.

 Fig.1 shows the underworld ship rock art from the Negev Desert, Egypt, and Scandinavia.
-Flipped ship signifying a journey in the underworld.
-The ships carry the dead souls, represented by the lines which are described as “shade of a deceased”, to the underworld (Golan A. 1991).
-The circle in scene1 represents the sun.
-The souls are traveling the sun path with a wish to be resurrected the same way the sun does.
+The flipped ship signifies an underworld journey.
+They carry the dead souls, represented by the lines described as “shade of a deceased” (Golan A. 1991).
+The souls traveling the sun path wishing to be resurrected the same way the sun does.
 The boat head in scene2 is of a bird signifying the ability to move in water and air.
-In scene4 a grave in a boat shape provides the soul a means to commence the afterlife journey immediately at burial time.
+In scene4 a boat shape grave provides the soul a means to commence the afterlife journey immediately at burial time.

 The Negev Desert Ship/Boat Rock Art

 Compared to ship design from Egypt or Scandinavia the Negev Desert ships are very simple.
-Very few details decorate the scene with just enough engraved details suggesting the viewer that these are ship.
-The boat stingy art with one mast usually flipped vertically signifies riding the underworld.
-Sometimes it’s even hard to recognize that it’s a ship but its repetition in many rock art with its supporting details reveals the artist concept.
+Very few details decorate the scene with just enough details suggesting the ship outline.
+The vertically flipped boats signify sailing the underworld.
+Sometimes it’s even hard to recognize the ship but repetitive scenes in many rock art reveal the artist concept.
 It’s a ship!

-The ship appears in pairs one being a night ship, the other a day ship, they are engraved either in a convoy or in parallel.
-From the Book of the Dead ch 151 “Thy right eye is the Solar Night Barque, thy left eye is the Solar Day Barque ” (Hartwig 2002).
+The ship sails in pairs one being a night ship, the other a day ship, they are engraved either in a convoy or in parallel.
+From the Book of the Dead ch 151, the meaning clears “Thy right eye is the Solar Night Barque, thy left eye is the Solar Day Barque ” (Hartwig 2002).

 Afterlife Journey, Negev Desert Rock Art

-Fig.3, rock art from Negev Desert illustrates quite figuratively soul travel by ship and a bird since both are needed for the afterlife journey.
+Fig.3, rock art from Negev Desert illustrates quite figuratively the soul travel by ship and a bird, both needed for the afterlife journey.
 The large bird with stretched wings, in blue, travels the air and the ship, in red, travels the underworld and celestial water.
 The souls, in black, riding the boat transfer to a bird that will steer them beyond the sun for the journey completion and resurrection.

 Complete Ship Journey, Negev Desert Rock Art

-Human destiny after death had a profound significance in ancient society, and indeed there were creative solutions for “life” continuation in the afterlife, such as the noble idea of paradise.
-But, the main question remained throughout generations, how to get there?
-The Ship Souls Journey to the Next World attempts to address the problem by suggesting a solution of how to cross the vast medium that is separating the worlds.
+Human destiny after death had a profound significance in ancient society, and “life” continuation in the afterlife birthed the noble idea of paradise.
+But still, the main question remained throughout generations, how to get there?
+The Ship Souls Journey to the Next World attempts to address the problem by suggesting a solution to cross the vast medium that is separating the worlds.
 It was not merely imaginary, but an inherent part of rationalizing the life cycle belief in ancient cultures.
-Fig.4 illustrates the aftermath of the soul’s voyage in a ship sailing in the upper and lower world.
-This journey describes the stations the ship sailing through in the upper and lower worlds.
+Fig.4 illustrates the soul’s voyage aftermath in a ship sailing in the upper and lower world.
+The scene describes a journey with the ship sailing stations through in the upper and lower worlds.

 What happens after death was a major dilemma now and of course in ancient times.
-No one came back, yet, from death to tell us this mysterious story.
-The unknown is a fertile ground for imaginative scenarios such that no one can disprove and therefore it flourishes.
-The mind has no boundaries and when it reaches the borders of far and unexplored situations, it then creates a story with an accurate map for the afterlife journey as if entrenched in its memories cells.
-The mysterious underworld is such an unexplored place where no living mind physically visited, yet it is fully described by ancient myths and pictures in every culture.
+No one came back, yet, from death to tell us about this mystery.
+The unknown creates a fertile ground for imaginative scenarios such that no one can disprove and therefore it flourishes.
+The mind has no boundaries and when it reaches the borders of far and unexplored scenarios, it creates a narrative with an accurate map for the afterlife journey as if entrenched in its memories cells.
+No living mind visited the mysterious unexplored underworld, as described by ancient myths and pictures in every culture.

 Ballard, C. 2003 The ship as a symbol in the prehistory